 “Swamp Murders” ID (season five concluded)

-“Archer” FX (seasons 8 concluded, with seasons 9 and 10 guaranteed)
+“Archer” FX (seasons 8 concluded, with seasons 9 and 10 guaranteed with season 10 in production)

 “Dish Nation” (seventh season airing) syndicated talk show seen on Fox 5 at 7 p.m. and midnight.

-“Lauren Lake’s Paternity Court” (season six forthcoming) syndicated judge show, on the CW at 1 p.m. weekdays
+“Lauren Lake’s Paternity Court” (season six airing) syndicated judge show, on the CW at 1 p.m. weekdays

-“Love & Hip Hop Atlanta” VH1. (seventh season concluded)
+“Love & Hip Hop Atlanta” VH1. (eighth season in production)

 “Leave it to Stevie” VH1. (second season aired) Spinoff of “Love and Hip Hop Atlanta.”
 Show debuted in December, 2016.
 It returned in January, 2018.

-“The Real Housewives of Atlanta” Bravo (season 11 in production)
+“The Real Housewives of Atlanta” Bravo (season 11 returning soon)

 “T.I. and Tiny” VH1 (seventh season in production after being cancelled in 2017)